joostrijneveld/STM32-getting-started/README.md

 If the code in this repository does not appear to work correctly after flashing it on to the board, try pressing the `RST` button (optionally followed by re-flashing).

 If you cannot flash new code onto the board, but are instead confronted with `WARN src/stlink-common.c: unknown chip id!`, try shorting the `BOOT0` and `VDD` pins and pressing `RST`.
 This selects the DFU bootloader.
 After that, optionally use `st-flash erase` before re-flashing the board.

+If you cannot flash the code onto the board, and instead get `Error: Data length doesn't have a 32 bit alignment: +2 byte.`, make sure you are using a version of stlink for which [this issue](https://github.com/texane/stlink/issues/390) has been resolved.
+This affected L0 and L1 boards.